 7 Best Trail Running Shoes in 2024

-We earn affiliate commissions at no extra cost to you when you buy through us.
+We buy shoes ourselves.
+We earn commissions when you buy through us, at no extra cost.
 Why trust us

-Some trail shoes are created for the harshest off-road challenges like rocks, mud, snow, and branches.
+Some trail shoes are created for the harshest off-road challenges, like rocks, mud, snow, and branches.
 They keep you protected and surefooted.
 Others are made for the more urban-ready conditions and are comfortable enough to switch from roads to trails.

-Whichever your purpose is, we have listed our top recommendations in several categories.
+After rigorously testing the shoes on the trails and in our lab, we have listed our top recommendations in several categories.

 And if you want to dive into the nitty-gritty of selecting the best pair for your needs, skip right to our guide on trail shoes.